yasammez/nachricht/README.md

 most space-efficient form but may choose to repeat keys instead of using the symbol table and header payloads may allocate more bytes than strictly necessary.
 In the textual representation all whitespace that is not part of a quoted string, symbol or key is regarded as insignificant.
 In fact the reference implementation produces spaces and newlines to improve human readability.
-Parsers *must* ignore any insignificant whitespace but printers are not obliged to generate any.
+Parsers *must* ignore any insignificant whitespace and printers are not obliged to generate any.

 ### Null and Bool